locborgtus/mic/course/2_c/8_array.md

 Access each element with the `[]` operator.
 So to get the first element, `array[0]`.

 The last element is `someArray[size - 1]`, because an array starts at 0.
-If you try accessing out of range, your program will crash.
+If you try accessing out of range, your program may crash.

 ```c
 #include <stdio.h>